Binance Market Update (2022-06-16)

 Binance

-The global cryptocurrency market cap now stands at $0.93T, up by 7.41% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.91T, down by -0.10% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include ANT, KP3R, and ZRX, up by 55%, 45%, and 29%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include FARM, STORJ, and MBL, up by 35%, 29%, and 21%, respectively.

 Top stories of the day: